orhanayd/no-redis/README.md

 - **killerIsFinished:** The ttl value indicates whether the function is finished deleting obsolete values.
 - **lastKiller:** The unix timestamp value of the last time old values were deleted.
 - **nextKiller:** The unix timestamp value when it will delete old values.
-- **criticalError:** is the value of how many times it gets critical errors and therefore how many times it reboots itself "no-redis".
+- **criticalError:** is the value of how many times it gets critical errors and therefore how many times it reboots itself "nope-redis".
 - **total:** Key count
 - **keys:** Array of all existing keys.
 - **size:** Value size count in approximately file size (Bytes, KB, MB, GB, TB)